raymcdermott/domain-redirector/README.md

 ### Is it possible to use this application as a reverse proxy?

 No. That's another use case.

+### TODO List

+- Memoise the results from REDIS
+- Support checking of forwarded links (core.async)
+- Support powerful regular expression style logic for route matching (core.match / core.logic)

 ## License